 Refractories are complex materials with a microstructure which is generally complex and heterogeneous (grains with a wide range of size and with a multiplicity of morphologies, porosity and cracks, etc).
 At room temperature, refractories generally exhibit microscopic cracks due to thermal expansion coefficient mismatches of their various phases caused by thermal stresses at the cooling stage of their fabrication.
-The analysis of their thermo-mechanical properties is crucial to improve their high temperature performance.
+The analysis of their thermo-mechanical properties, such as Young’s modulus as function of temperature, is crucial for improving the high-temperature performance of refractory and castable materials.

 Traon et al. studied the thermal shock behavior of high aluminia castables composed of tabular alumina and partially stabilized zirconia (PSZ).
 They were pre-fired at 1300 °C for 6 hours at a heating and cooling rate of 1K/min.
 The grains of the sample had a maximum size of 3mm and the sample had a rectangular shape with a length of 160 mm, a width of 40 mm and a thickness of 40 mm.